hwayne/learntla-v2/docs/reference/other-resources.rst

 ==================

 `Specifying Systems`_
   This is a comprehensive introduction and formal grounding of TLA+, though it has very little on model checking.
-Does not cover features past 2004 or so (like pluscal and `recursive`.
+Does not cover features past 2004 or so (like PlusCal and `recursive`).

 `TLA+ Video Course`_
   A video course by the inventor of TLA+.